Dynatrace/Dynatrace-AppMon-GenericOperations-Plugin/README.md

 ## Generic Operations Plugin

 Plugin that allows for generic operations on a pair of measures.
 The generic operations include addition, subtraction, division and multiplication on the measure.
-The plugin utilizes the Dynatrace RESTful API to retrive the data from the measures.
+The plugin utilizes the Dynatrace RESTful API to retrieve the data from the measures.
 It is a requirement to have the measures inside a dashboard, so that the data can be exported and manipulated

 ##Setup